-As the result of a settlement agreement entered into between Staff of the MFDA and the Respondent, the settlement hearing in this proceeding will take place on May 31, 2017, commencing at 10:00 a.m.
-(Eastern) or as soon thereafter as the matter can be held, in the hearing room at the offices of the MFDA, located at 121 King Street West, Suite 1000, Toronto, Ontario.
+As the result of a settlement agreement entered into between Staff of the MFDA and the Respondent, the settlement hearing in this proceeding will take place on March 14, 2017, commencing at 10:00 a.m.
+(Pacific) or as soon thereafter as the matter can be heard, in the hearing room at the British Columbia Securities Commission, located at 1200-701 West Georgia Street, Vancouver, British Columbia.

 The subject matter of the proposed settlement agreement concerns matters for which the Respondent may be disciplined pursuant to ss.
 20 and 24.1.1 of By-law No. 1 of the MFDA.
 In particular, the settlement agreement concerns allegations that the Respondent:

 - between 2010 and August 2013, recommended, sold, referred or facilitated the sale of approximately $1.55 million in investments in an unapproved investment to seven (7) clients, seven (7) former clients and four (4) other individuals, outside the facilities of his Members, contrary to MFDA Rules 1.1.1 and 2.1.1; and;

 - in November 2012, completed an annual compliance questionnaire for his Member which contained responses that were false and misleading, thereby interfering with the Member's ability to supervise his conduct, contrary to MFDA Rule 2.1.1.

 MFDA settlement hearings are typically held in the absence of the public pursuant to section 20.5 of MFDA By-law No. 1 and Rule 15.2(2) of the MFDA Rules of Procedure.
 If the Hearing Panel accepts the settlement agreement, then the proceeding will become open to the public and a copy of the decision of the Hearing Panel and the settlement agreement will be made available at www.mfda.ca.